nexiality/documentation/commands/mail/sendComposed(profile,var).md

 ### Description
-This command instructs Nexial to send out an email using the email configuration set in the `profile` and set via the [composeMail(var,action,value)](../mail/composeMail(var,action,value)) command.
+This command instructs Nexial to send out an email using the email configuration set in the `profile` and set via the [compose(var,config,value)](../mail/compose(var,config,value)) command.
 Use `var` to specify the email settings to use for sending out email.

-This comman d expects that the variable passed in the `var` has the Subject, TO recipient and Body set.
+This command expects that the variable passed in the `var` has the Subject, TO recipient and Body set.
 In case any of these values are not set, then the email will not be delivered resulting an error message.

 Read about [Mail Settings](index#mail-settings) for details about configuring mail server for your automation.